Work with layers in draw.io

 1. Select the shapes, connectors and text you want to move to another layer.

-2. In the layers dialog, click on the Move selection to icon (a box with an arrow going into it vertically), then select the layer you want to move it to.
+2. In the layers dialog, click on the three horizontal lines (Layers Menu), then Move Selection to and click on the layer you want to move your selected shapes to.

 Move the selected shapes to another layer via the Layers dialog